apel/rest/README.md

    BANNED_FROM_POST: A (Python) list of X.509 HostDNs banned from submitting POST requests,
                     even if they are listed by the PROVIDERS_URL.
                     (e.g. ['/C=XX/O=XX/OU=XX/L=XX/CN=banned_host.test'])

-   SERVER_IAM_ID: An IAM ID corresponding to this instance, used to validate tokens.

-   SERVER_IAM_SECRET: An IAM secret corresponding to this instance, used to validate tokens.
    ```

 4. Populate the following variables in `yaml/mysql.env`